 The Depot completed the MI RI Report in 1999, and the agencies and BCT completed their review and approved it in January 2000.
 The BCT and project team conducted several meetings concerning the Dunn Field risk assessment.
-At this time, there are no unresolved issues pertaining to the risk assessment.

 The Depot completed RI and SVE treatability study sampling at Dunn Field in 2001.
-The Depot completed the Dunn Field RI Report in July 2002, and the BCT began reviewing the Rev. 0.
-Dunn Field FS in August 2002.
+The Depot completed the Dunn Field RI Report in July 2002 and the FS in May 2003.